Here is a pamphlet with information on the application process.

 We are still accepting applications to the Bachelor of Arts, Bachelor of Science, Diploma of Engineering, and Bachelor of Commerce.

 SAIT will accept whatever mark is listed on the Alberta Education transcript so a diploma exam will not be required.
 Students just need to ensure they’ll meet admission requirements for their program with or without the exam.

 Planning is underway for a safe return to campus in the Fall term.
 SFU will prioritize teaching, learning and research while continuing to ensure the safety of our students, faculty and staff.
 Updates for the SFU community will be posted on our Return to Campus website and SFU students will be kept informed via email communication.

 University of Alberta

-The University of Alberta will accept final Alberta marks from the 2020-21 school year as presented on the Alberta Education transcript, regardless of whether or not students have written their diploma exams.
+Diploma Exams: The University of Alberta will accept final Alberta marks as presented on the Alberta Education transcript, regardless of whether or not students have written their diploma exams.
 This means that not taking the diploma exams will not negatively affect a student's application.

 In order to ensure clarity around our admissions process, the University will continue to follow this practice for any future instances where diploma exams are deemed optional or cancelled by the Alberta Ministry of Education in response to COVID-19.

 Applicants who are required to demonstrate English Language Proficiency (ELP) and had intended to fulfill that requirement using English Language Arts 30-1 will only be able to do so if they write the diploma exam.
 If students don't write the diploma exam, they will be required to demonstrate ELP another way.
 Additional details related to language requirements are available online.